Caltech-IPAC/firefly/docs/firefly-python-wrapper.md

 fc.addListener(myCallback)
 ```

+###FireflyClient's Mask Overlay Methods

+- `addMask(maskId,bitNumber,imageNumber,color,plotId,bitDesc=None,fileKey=None)`

+    This method overlays a mask from a fits images.
+The method will overlay one bit of a mask image for a color.
+If you want to overlay many mask bit then call the method multiple times.

+       - maskId: id of mask
+       - bitNumber: bitNumber of the mask to overlay
+       - imageNumber: imageNumber of the mask layer
+       - color: color as an html color, eg. #FF0000 (red) or #00FF00 (green)
+       - plotId: plot id to overlay the mask on
+       - bitDesc: (*optional*) description of the mask layer
+       - fileOnServer: (*optional*) file to get the mask from, if None then get it from the original file.
+To upload a file *see* uploadFile *or* uploadFitsData
+       - *return* status of call

+- `removeMask(maskId)`

+   Remove a mask layer.

+       - maskId: id of mask

 ###FireflyClient's Fits Stretch Help Methods

 When setting the stretch through `FireflyClient.showFits()` or `FireflyClient.stretch()` you must create a serialized range values string.